ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

                                                         This is required if "--storage-affinity anti-affinity" is specified and "--storage-anti-affinity-instances" is not provided.
       --storage-pool string                             Storage pool for SAP PVM instance deployment.
 Only valid when you deploy one of the IBM supplied stock images.
   -t, --storage-tier string                             Storage tiers for SAP PVM instance deployment when deploying a stock or custom image
-                                                        (use "ibmcloud pi storage-tiers" to see available storage tiers in the targeted region).
+                                                        Use "ibmcloud pi storage-tiers" to see available storage tiers in the targeted region.
                                                         Default to tier3 if not provided.
   -n, --subnets strings                                 Comma separated list of subnet identifiers or names, an optional IP address,
                                                         and network security group id that the network interface is a member of to associate with the instance.